zackhanni/soundslikesoma/_testimonials/kristopher-anderson.md

 jobtitle: ''
 ---

-> Patients that’s what they have & that’s what ultimately needed when making music.
+> Patience that’s what they have & that’s what ultimately needed when making music.
 Never rushed always crafted to the best of their ability.
 Go see what Soma sounds like!